TejasBhovad/gitknit/README.md

 # GitKnit

 Tool that allows you to push your discord server's threads to a centralised website for easy access.
 Consider it Stack overflow that indexes your discord server's threads.
+You select the a repository and the bot will push the threads of selected channel to the website.

 > Consists of a discord bot and a website.